Chapter 11 : Game On

 “What's wrong?”
 Ginny asked again, approaching him and trying to calm him.

-James knew his father couldn't come bearing any good news, so James waved his hand around to stop him.
+By his expression and frantic entrance, James knew his father couldn't come bearing any good news, so James waved his hand around to stop him.
 James knew Albus could hear what was going on.
-He was already tense with panic as he lay there motionless, so James knew he was frightened as he lay there, imprisoned within his mind and unable to move.
-James only imagined it was once again like he was Imperiurised in a sense.
+Albus was already tense with pain and panic as he lay there motionless, imprisoned within his mind and unable to move, so James knew he was frightened.
+James only imagined Al must feel as if he were Imperiurised once again.
 Albus didn't need any more bad news or panic, so whatever Harry had to say, he didn't have to say it in front of Albus.

 His parents looked to him in surprise, and James mouthed to them, “Al can hear you.”